 The Hawaiian archipelago provides a useful system for study because its geological chronology (Price & Clague, 2002) and biota are well-characterized (Wagner & Funk, 1995).
 In this age structured and simplified model system we hypothesize that the contribution of evolutionary assembly and ecological assembly will vary among taxa and ages of lineages in communities.
 Isolation on scales of hundreds to thousands of meters and hundreds to thousands of years can be sufficient for genetic differentiation of arthropod populations among habitats (Vandergast et al., 2004; Goodman et al., 2012; Eldon et al., 2013; Bennett & O’Grady, 2013).
 On larger spatial scales, distinct volcanoes and islands, with their semi-independent histories of evolutionary community assembly from recent to ancient, comprise a space-for-time geological chronosequence spanning from present day up to 5 million years across Hawaii Island to Kauai.

 Ecological network theory is an opportune starting place to integrate the mechanisms of ecology and evolution because this body of theory already builds off evolutionary hypotheses such as coevolution (Bascompte & Jordano, 2007; Donatti et al., 2011; Nuismer et al., 2013) and has clear ties with macroecological questions of the distribution of abundance and body size across species (Berlow et al., 2009; Williams, 2010; Harte, 2011).
 The structure of ecological networks is often characterized by the distribution of links among species and the degree to which those links asymmetrically connect specialists and generalists (a pattern known as nestedness) and connect species into semi-descrete modules (citations).
 Modularity and nestedness have been hypothesized to relate directly to the evolutionary scenario underlying network formation (citations).
-Modularity is though to arise due to diffuse coevolution between animals (be they in the role of herbivore, frugivore or pollinator) and plants, with the traits of both groups evolving to either optimize mutualism or avoid antagonism (citations).
-Nestedness has been proposed to arise through multiple dynamics including stochastic sampling of source pools (citation), preferential interaction with generalists (citation) and forcing acting to stabilize network dynamics (citation).
+Modularity is though to arise from diffuse coevolution between animals (be they in the role of herbivore, frugivore or pollinator) and plants, with the traits of both groups evolving to either optimize mutualism or avoid antagonism (citations).
+Nestedness may arise through multiple dynamics including stochastic sampling of source pools (citation), preferential interaction with generalists (citation) and acting to stabilize network dynamics (citation).

 The distribution of linkages in ecological networks has been used to evaluate the signature of neutrality in the assembly of plant-animal interactions (Oikos frugivory paper) and lends itself to analysis using tools built to understand other pervasive patterns in ecology such as the species abundance distribution.
 The Maximum Entropy Theory of Ecology (METE; Harte 2011) is one such tool that can predict the statistical steady state of a community, and thus real world deviations from METE can provide insights into the processes driving ecology toward alternate system states (Harte 2011; Harte and Newman 2014; Newman in press).
 In the context of ecological networks, deviations from METE predictions could indicate systems under rapid or driven change due to the evolutionary process coupling plants and animals.